 Early in the morning, Silver Discoverer will arrive in Vansittart Bay, near Jar Island.
 There we will land on a beach and will have the opportunity to view Bradshaw (Gwion Gwion) and Wandjina styles of rock art.
-For these two rock art styles there are two different art sites in close proximity.
-During midday, the Silver Discoverer will be repositioning to Anjo Peninsula.
+For these two styles there are two different sites in close proximity.
+During midday, the Silver Discoverer will reposition to Anjo Peninsula.
 After lunch we will start the second landing of the day.
 The site to be visited offers more recent history.
-After a beach landing and a short hike across a lagoon -or depending on tides- a walk around the lagoon, we will arrive at a World War II site.
+After a beach landing and a short hike across a lagoon or -depending on tides- a walk around the lagoon, we will arrive at a World War II site.
 The almost intact wreck of an old airplane, a C-53, can be seen.

 -Talbot Bay (Horizontal Falls), Buccaneer Archipelago, Kimberley, Western Australia

 David Attenborough described Horizontal Falls as “one of the greatest natural wonders of the world“.
 The region’s tides of close to 36 feet create an amazing spectacle.
-You can experience firsthand the incredible tidal power by boarding a 900hp fast boat and taking an exhilarating ride through the Horizontal Waterfalls.
+There will be the opportunity for a Zodiac ride to experience the power of the tides.

 -Montgomery Reef, Kimberley, Western Australia